pschatzmann/ESP32-A2DP/README.md

 void loop() {
 }
 ```
-This creates a new Bluetooth device with the name “MyMusic” and the output will be sent to the following default I2S pins:
+This creates a new Bluetooth device with the name “MyMusic” and the output will be sent to the following default I2S pins which need to be conected to an external DAC:
-– bck_io_num = 26,
+- bck_io_num = 26
-– ws_io_num = 25,
+- ws_io_num = 25
-– data_out_num = 22,
+- data_out_num = 22

-which need to be conected to an external DAC.

 ### Defining Pins